 Since acquiring its first sanctuary in the 1960s, NH Audubon has been committed to the conservation of ecologically important lands.
-As of the spring of 2010, NH Audubon currently owns 38 sanctuaries totaling 7597 acres and holds 24 easements of 2412 acres.
-That’s a grand total of over 10,000 acres conserved.
+As of 2014, NH Audubon currently owns 39 sanctuaries totaling over 7,400 acres and holds 26 easements totaling over 2,500 acres.
+Including our other land interests, that’s over 10,000 acres conserved.

 Our land conservation policy focuses on acquiring land that would add to the protection, management or educational value of existing sanctuaries.

 - Creates or aids in creating unfragmented tracts of wildlife habitat determined to be significant according to the New Hampshire Wildlife Action Plan

 - Is suitable for linking tracts of wildlife habitat determined to be significant according to the New Hampshire Wildlife Action Plan

 - Is within an Important Bird Area, as defined in the New Hampshire Important Bird Area Program, or is significant to preserving or linking such areas

 - Is of exceptional ecological value, including exemplary natural plant communities identified by the New Hampshire Natural Heritage Bureau

 - Is near population centers and is suitable for use in nature study or conservation education

 - Is acquired in conjunction with conservation partners that enhances our mission and supports and strengthens our relationship with our partners and the public

 Please contact NH Audubon if you are interested in learning more about options for conserving your land.